Password databases: setting up password-store on a Unix computer

 Password-Store Unix tool chain - see a vector rendition

-This shows the relationship between the parts of a normal pass system, with revision control added:
+This shows the relationship between the parts of a normal pass

-• pass makes use of git to do automatic revision control
+to do automatic revision control -

-• You fill in password entry fields by pasting from the clipboard (or you can bypass the clipboard with certain application extensions)
+also can copy passwords to the OS clipboard and clear them after a timeout - You fill in password entry fields by pasting from the clipboard (or you can bypass the clipboard with certain application extensions)

 Installing password-store for Unix